 Beginning in the 11th century, the Muslim tradition took root in India and developed a distinctive Indo-Muslim culture.
 Before the partition of India and Pakistan in 1947, about one third of all Indians were Muslims, and even now about 13 percent are Muslims.
 Finally, the Sikh tradition began in northwest India in the 16th century with the teaching of Guru Nanak and has evolved into a vibrant and distinctive religious community.
 With the British Empire, beginning in the late 17th century, came Protestant Christianity and the mission movement.
 As commerce developed between India and the West, currents of intellectual and religious thought traveled back and forth as well.

-Many Hindus today insist that the whole multi-religious context of India is basically “Hindu.”
-By this they mean a tolerant cultural milieu, defined not by a creed, but by a broad ethos or world view.
-On the whole, the Hindu world view has been one of harmony, not conflict.
+Some Hindus today insist that the whole multi-religious context of India is basically “Hindu.”
+By this they might mean a tolerant cultural milieu, defined not by a creed, but by a broad ethos or world view.
+They would argue that, on the whole, the Hindu world view has been one of harmony, not conflict.
 This Hindu milieu has absorbed many a people and tradition, repeatedly affirming the integral oneness of Reality and the multiple perceptions of that same Reality.
-While Muslim, Sikh, and Christian communities have been adamant in distinguishing themselves from this broad contextual “Hindu” background, none has remained uninfluenced by it.
+While Muslim, Sikh, and Christian communities have distinguished themselves from this broad contextual “Hindu” background, they have nonetheless been influenced by it.

-The One and the many.
-No other theme in India has played so constantly, like a continuously evolving raga, a musical scale with a multitude of variations.
-No culture on earth has developed as complex an understanding of human and divine “manyness” as Hindu India.
+In this broad perspective, the theme of the One and the many is a constant, like a continuously evolving raga, a musical scale with a multitude of variations.
+No culture on earth has developed as complex an understanding of human and divine “manyness.”
 The Hindu “solution” to diversity, however, has never been that of the melting pot.
 It is, rather, that of the kaleidoscope in which the distinct pieces continually fall into patterned wholes, over and over, with each twist of the wrist.
 Diversity is preserved and valued in a flexible and dynamic pattern of interrelation.